vinish86/crossplane-explorer/README.md

 > **Note:** These options are only available when you right-click on an individual provider or function resource, not on the category folders.

-## Composition Init & Render Test (Ultra-Fast Composition Prototyping)
+## Composition Init, YAML Lint & Render Test (Ultra-Fast Composition Prototyping)

 Crossplane Explorer makes it ultra-fast and convenient to create and test Crossplane composition skeletons directly from the VSCode File Explorer: